8Odiug/PortfolioManagement/README.md

 - Lecture 04: Portfolio Risk Metrics

 ### Working With models (Laughs in pain)
+- Lecture 05: Introduction to Portfolio Construction
-- Lecture 05: Mean-Variance optimization
+- Lecture 06: Mean-Variance optimization
-- Lecture 06: Monte Carlo simulation
+- Lecture 07: Monte Carlo simulation
-- Lecture 07: Intro to multi-factor models
+- Lecture 08: Intro to multi-factor models
-- Lecture 08: Black-Litterman model
+- Lecture 09: Black-Litterman model
-- Lecture 09: All Weather Portfolio
+- Lecture 10: All Weather Portfolio

 ### Fun Experiment
 FS01: Is it worth it to be a sinner?